eManPrague/swagger-codegen/README.md

     - `apiNameSuffix` - By this property you can define suffix to all api classes.
 E.g. `UserService`, ...
     - `apiPackage` - By this property you can define a package name for your service classes
     - `modelPackage` - By this property you can define a package name for your model classes
+    - `removeMinusTextInHeaderProperty` - By this property you can enable to generate name of header property without text minus if it is present.

 Other options can be found [here](https://github.com/OpenAPITools/openapi-generator/blob/master/modules/openapi-generator-maven-plugin/README.md).